 Get the proper equipment

 Training your dog doesn’t have to be a chore.
-It can be fun and rewarding if you’re willing to put in the time, effort, and patience needed to get results.
+It can be fun and rewarding if you put in the time, effort, and patience needed to get results.
 You’ll first need the proper equipment for training your dog.